-The business of Lighting Design – Insider interview with Nik Roope, founder of Plumen
+The business of Lighting Design – Interview with Nik Roope, founder of Plumen

 As an early mover on aesthetic applications of low-energy consumption technology, Plumen develops outstanding light bulbs since 2010, transforming appliances into design objects with a highly decorative appeal beyond efficiency.